oVirt/ovirt-site/source/feature/live-merge.html.md

 #### Negative flow (vdsm restart during live merge)

-*   Start in webadmin with a running VM that has one or more snapshots
+*   Start in webadmin by selecting a running VM and creating a new snapshot and wait for it to finish.
+*   From within the VM, write about 100M of data to the disk (this ensures that a live merge will not complete too quickly for this test).
-*   Remove a snapshot as in the positive flow but immediately terminate vdsm
+*   Remove the snapshot you just creates (as in the positive flow) then immediately terminate vdsm
 *   Wait for the host to go unresponsive in the webadmin
-*   Restart vdsm and wait for the host to return to Up status
+*   Restart vdsm and wait for the host to return to Up status.
+Engine will resume monitoring the merge progress.
-*   In webadmin, confirm that the snapshot is removed
+*   In webadmin, confirm that the snapshot is removed after some time passes.
 *   Check that the volume associated with the snapshot has been removed from storage

 #### Negative flow (VM crashes during live merge)